 Khaneman & Tversky’s (1974) paper, “Judgment Under Uncertainty: Heuristics and Biases,” proposed the idea that we attack complex problems using a limited number of heuristic principles.
 This meant that errors in judgment that had long been written off as anomalies are systematic and, therefore, predictable.

 “…we have only recently begun to develop frameworks for applying it in everyday decision making.”With this came the rise of behavioral economics, which provides a framework for understanding, predicting, and influencing human behavior.
 However, even though we have upwards of forty years of robust foundational research, leaders in the field have suggested that the academic knowledge precedes implementation by about fifteen years.

-Technology has driven progress for decades and industries have reacted accordingly by dedicating enormous amounts of time and resources to progress in this domain.
-Building bigger, faster, and more sophisticated systems.
-But what if the key to unlocking the potential of your venture is not simply faster, better technology, but rather an understanding of what drives human behavior?
+Technology has driven progress for decades and industries have reacted accordingly by dedicating enormous amounts of time and resources to progress in this domain by building bigger, faster, and more sophisticated systems.
+But, what if the key to unlocking the potential of your venture is not simply faster, better technology, but rather an understanding of what drives human behavior?

 Seemingly disparate problems are united by their humanity—the same cognitive, social, and emotional factors underlie every decision we make.
 An untapped opportunity lies in the fusion of technological innovation and psychological insights.
 Every robust theoretical finding that gets lost in translation represents another missed opportunity for creating a more effective, efficient, and psychologically gentle climate for real-world individuals.